justinm0rgan/gun-violence/README.md

 - North Dakota
 - Wyoming

-When controlling per 1,000 population, Washington DC became an extreme outlier, with only ~700,000 living within city limits and greater than 4 mass shooting incidents per 1,000 people.
-The average injured per 1,000 people per incident, was more then 4 times kiled per 1,000 people.
+When controlling per 1,000 population, Washington DC with only ~700,000 living within city limits and greater than 4 mass shooting incidents per 1,000 people, became an extreme outlier.
+The average injured per 1,000 people per incident, was more then 4 times killed per 1,000 people.
 The most frequent day and month for mass shootings events were Sunday and August.
-Overall, weekends were also more violent per mass shooting event the weekdays on average by .5 injured and killed per incident and the summer season had the most mass shooting events.
-All this said, increased quantity of Gun laws did not express any significant corelation with a reduction in mass shootings
+Overall, on average weekends were more violent per mass shooting event then the weekdays by .5 injured and killed per incident, while the summer season had the most mass shooting events.
+All this said, increased quantity of Gun laws did not show any significant corelation with a reduction in mass shootings incidents.

-Overall, states in the southeastern region (i.e. Louisana, Missippi, South Carolina) along with Illinois and Delaware, had the most frequent occurences of mass shooting incidents per 1,000 people
+Overall, southeastern states Louisiana, Mississippi, South Carolina, as well as Illinois and Delaware, had the most frequent occurences of mass shooting incidents per 1,000 people.

 ## Shiny for Python app Link